 Your Changing Place must include all these features to be a registered facility.
 If any Changing Places supplier doesn’t offer you all these things in your design, then it will not be classed as an actual Changing Place.

 You can find out more about Changing Places standards in our Compliance Checklist.
 It provides a step-by-step guide to ensure your facility ticks the boxes to be officially registered:

 How much does a Changing Place cost?

-With all the equipment included as well as its installation, your Changing Place price will be around £12,000 to £15,000.
-This varies depending on the specification of the equipment you choose.
+With all the equipment included as well as its installation, your Changing Place price will start from £16,000.
+This can increase depending on the specification of the equipment you choose.

 As mentioned above, these Changing Places costs include both the supply and installation of the equipment in a package deal.
 If you choose to buy the equipment and assign contractors separately, then you could well be paying more money for your facility.

 Find out why Changing Places are more than a disabled toilet in our blog.

 Once you have installed a Changing Places facility, you also need to factor in maintenance costs.

 To ensure your equipment is up to standards and safe to use, you will need to have your facility serviced once a year and have LOLER testing every six months.

 Under UK law, any lifting equipment must be inspected and tested according to the Lifting Operations and Lifting Equipment Regulations (LOLER).
 Any registered Changing Place facility must have a overhead hoist system, so as a result, LOLER testing will be required.